 I recently came across more evidence of county marked arms in Colonial Virginia.
 The revised Virginia militia regulations passed in 1755 stipulated that in case any militia man was too poor to afford his own arms each county was “to depute some person to send for the same [arms] to England…which arms so to be sent for shall be marked with the name of the county (Henings’ Statutes 29 August, 1755 volume 6 page 532).
 A surviving musket marked Hanover County survives in a private collection and a 1776 Va Gazette ad mentions another gun marked to Dinwiddie county in 1775: http://research.history.org/DigitalLibrary/VirginiaGazette/VGImagePopup.cfm?ID=4599&Res=HI

-That being said, I stumbled upon a much earlier reference in the Gazette:
+That being said, I stumbled upon a much earlier reference to the practice in the Virginia Gazette with a bit of a financial scandal involved to boot:

 THE VIRGINIA GAZETTE April 22, 1737